-The Best Cheap Car Insurance in Nevada for 2021
+The Cheapest Car Insurance in Nevada for 2022

 Minimum liability coverage is the cheapest car insurance option in Nevada.
-This type of policy only meets the state’s basic car insurance requirements and provides limited protection to drivers.
+The policy only meets the state car insurance requirements and provides limited protection to drivers.

-The highest rate for minimum liability insurance in Nevada is from Farmers, which charges $1,451 per year.
+For military members and their families, USAA's $520 average annual rate is the most affordable option for minimum liability coverage.
+The highest rate for minimum liability insurance in Nevada is from Farmers, which charges roughly $1,523 per year.

 These prices are only estimates based on rates for an average Nevada driver and should not be used to compare insurance prices.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

 Full coverage car insurance features comprehensive and collision protection for your vehicle for road accidents and off-road incidents that cause damage.
 The policy costs more but often provides higher liability limits while protecting your car.